Looking to convert Java Char array to String?

 Using Google’s Guava Joiner Method

-We can use the Guava Common Base Joiner method, to convert from Character array to delimiter string value.
+We can use the Guava Common Base Joiner method to convert a Character array to a delimiter string value.

 public static void main(String[] args) {